gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 list(APPEND CMAKE_PREFIX_PATH "some;other;paths")
 ```

-To be correct, variables such as `somelib_DIR` should also be considered there but it's not supported yet.
+To be correct, variables such as `somelib_DIR` and `somelib_ROOT` should also be considered there but it's not supported yet.

 ## 9. Reusing Installed Packages